20 Instagram Tips for Yogis

 - Have a niche – something that is unique to you, and thread it through your posts.
 This can be a color combination, a specific look, or distinctive way of looking at the world.
 Stay consistent.

 - Follow accounts similar to yours, and check out who they are following / who is following them.
 This is a great way to build up your online community.
 You can also grow your presence by commenting on accounts you really enjoy.
 To take full advantage of this, click on the “…” at the top right of a post, and click “Turn on post notifications.”
 You’ll be notified when the account posts new content, and you can then hop right over to comment.

 - Get to know your community!
 Follow similar accounts, comment, share and chat!
 Don’t be shy.
 This is ultimately the most important tip.
 Ideally, you will find that by partaking in these features, you will not only grow your community, you’ll also actually feel a connection with these accounts that is emotionally and socially rewarding.

 - Partake in challenges.
 It’s a great way to get to “meet” other yogis.
 Don’t be afraid to jump right in.
 Look up #yogachallenges and find one that speaks to you.
 To learn more about yoga challenges – a unique way that the yoga community interacts – read my article here about yoga challenges.

 Speak to the Algorithm

 - Use all of Instagram features – from posting pics, to stories and “going live.”
+There's a new kid in town too - don't be afraid to try the new Tik-Tok style in Instagram called Reels!
 Use stickers, interact online for about 15 minutes before and after posting an image.
 All these little usage traits will make the little robots running Instagram happy and push your posts even higher up!